Quicklist: Different Types of Screws

 Countersinking is a method used to help prevent splitting wood when you drill.

-With the use of a countersinking bit, you can create both a pilot hold and the proper angle needed to house your screw.
+With the use of a countersinking bit, you can create both a pilot hold and the proper angle needed to house the screw.

-The process pre-drills your hole with the correct head angle to help create a professional-looking finish for your project.
+The process pre-drills the hole with the correct head angle to help create a professional-looking finish for your project.